adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 categories: js
 ---

 Single page applications (SPAs) have become extremely popular on the web, because they are *supposed* to 'provide a more fluid user experience' [[0](#ref0)].
 However, there are several technical issues which can be detrimental to the User Experience.

-Before we get into the issues, let's take this opportunity to briefly discuss what differentiates SPAs from traditional architectures.
+Before getting to the issues, let's first discuss the difference between SPAs and traditional multi-page websites (MPW).

 ## What differentiates SPAs from a traditional website?

-Whilst it's common to associate MVC, MVVM, XHR, DOM manipulation (and more) with an SPA, this article doesn't address these aspects.
-This is because a website could incorporate all of these techniques without utilising an SPA architecture.
-What *really* defines an SPA is the fact that the **routing is handled by the client-side application using Javascript** instead of the server.
-Instead of letting the *browser* handle the browsing, the *application* does.
-Attempting to mimic the browser using Javascript is the primary reason why issues arise in the first place.
+Whilst it's common to associate MVC, MVVM, XHR, DOM manipulation (and more) with an SPA, this article doesn't address them because they could be utilised in an MPW.
+What *really* defines an SPA is that the **routing is handled by the client-side application using Javascript instead of the server**.
+The application handles the browing instead of the browser.
+Attempting to mimic the browser using Javascript is the root cause of the self-induced problem.

-So, about those issues:
+## Issues

-## Navigation and fast back
+### Navigation and fast back

 Browsers store history, meaning pages load quickly when the user presses the *back* button.
 SPAs need to recreate this functionality.
 As Daniel Puplus says in his article [[1](#ref1)]: